waimea-igdaikee/200-dtd-assessment/docs/design.md

 - A page listing my Mum's different services
 - A page for creating a booking
 - Attractive, aesthetically pleasing website
-- Suitable level of language
+- Suitable level of language (i.e. not too advanced or basic)

 Requirements for my Mum include: